 American Business Incentive Services offers the above as well as other Federal and State Tax Incentives and have the experience to know how to maximize each credit individually or collectively to legally, ethically and morally your recovery.

-ABOUT THE INCENTIVES
+MORE ABOUT THE CREDITS

-As of January 1, 2016, Eligible Small Businesses (ESBs) can use the incentive to offset the Alternative Minimum Tax (AMT).
+As of January 1, 2016, Eligible Small Businesses (ESBs) can use the credit to offset the Alternative Minimum Tax (AMT).
 An ESB can be a non-publicly traded corporation, partnership, or sole proprietorship with annual revenues under $50 million for the three tax years prior to the current year.
 Credits can be retroactively captured subject to special rules under section 448(c)(3).
-Section 41 of the Internal Revenue Code lays out the rules and regulations surrounding the R&D Incentives.
-There are a couple misconceptions surrounding the new regulations; 1) it is difficult to apply for the incentives and, 2) it is restricted to a small group of industries.
+Section 41 of the Internal Revenue Code lays out the rules and regulations surrounding the R&D incentives.
+There are a couple misconceptions surrounding the new regulations; 1) it is difficult to apply for the credits and, 2) it is restricted to a small group of industries.
 This could not be further from the truth.
 The goal of the PATH Act is to encourage innovation in businesses across the United States.
 The U.S. courts and states alike have ruled in favor of business activities that make jobs faster and more efficient.
 This could be anybody from a contractor who uses new materials to create green energy efficient improvements, to a manufacturer improving production processes through investment in new technology.